akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘The King is back and you’re after a bird for the King’s table.‘

 Beatrice nodded.
-‘The purveyors... the Abbot... there is nothing.‘
+‘The purveyors… the Abbot… there is nothing.‘

 The nurse sighed, wiping her hands on her apron.
 ‘When you’ve served a king, you learn to watch which way the wind blows.
 It started last year, child.
 When the border lords began their raids, they bought up every breeding pair in the shire to salt down for the winter garrisons.
 We thought we’d recover by this summer, but the King’s own host has been marching this year, and they’re taking the young birds before they can even grow fat.
-I’ve nothing left but scrawny things—all bone and pin‑feathers.‘
+I’ve nothing left but scrawny things, all bone and pin‑feathers.‘

 ‘I can’t bear to send Goosie.
 Surely there is another,‘ Beatrice pleaded.

 The nurse looked towards the poultry shed.
 ‘Only the old gander.
-He’s the last of the 1112 stock—‘
+He’s the last of the 1112 stock…‘

 Beatrice interrupted eagerly.
 ‘Then I’ll buy him.
-I have the silver Mother left—‘
+I have the silver Mother left…‘

 The nurse shook her head.
 ‘He’s already spoken for.
 The Royal Marshal marked him with the King’s seal yesterday.
 If I sell him to you, they’ll hang me for theft of Crown property.
 He’s not a bird any more, Beatrice; he’s a piece of the King’s war.‘